cornellev/tailscale-ros-telemetry/README.md

 - authenticates using OAuth credentials (`TS_CLIENT_ID` / `TS_CLIENT_SECRET`) and advertises the tag set in `TAILSCALE_TAG_NAME` (default: `tag:ros-device`)
 - after connecting to the tailnet, runs [entrypoint-tailscale.sh](entrypoint-tailscale.sh) which generates `fast.xml` — a FastRTPS profile that configures ROS2 DDS discovery to use the device's Tailscale IP, enabling cross-network ROS2 communication
 - exposes a healthcheck that blocks the other services from starting until `fast.xml` has been written

+### `discovery-server`

+Runs a [Fast DDS Discovery Server](https://docs.ros.org/en/humble/Tutorials/Advanced/Discovery-Server/Discovery-Server.html), which centralizes DDS peer discovery instead of using multicast/unicast to all known peers.

+- runs [entrypoint-discovery.sh](entrypoint-discovery.sh): sources the ROS2 environment and starts `fastdds discovery --server-id 0` on port 11811 (UDP)
+- shares the `tailscale` network namespace, so it is reachable on the Tailscale IP of this device at port 11811
+- the `ros` and `rosbag` services connect to it via `ROS_DISCOVERY_SERVER=127.0.0.1:11811`

 ### `ros`